Estimated reading time: 14 minutes

 You’ll find many visa options, including a four-year Smart Visa, which includes a spouse and children.
 To apply, you need to earn over 200,000 Baht (£4,545) a month and be in a designated industry.

-Thailand as an Expat Destination
+Overview of Thailand as an Expat Destination

 - Living costs: Life in Thailand is low cost.
 Rental accommodation is 53 per cent lower than the UK on average, and consumer prices 35 per cent more affordable.